ktravers/ktravers.github.io/_posts/2020-01-18-interview-prep-questions.md

 1. What's one critical piece of feedback you've received that was really difficult to hear?
 Why was it difficult and what did you do with that information?
 What did you learn about yourself?

-1. What is some constructive criticism that you got at your current job, and how have you tried to address it?
+1. What's some constructive criticism that you got at your current job, and how have you tried to address it?

 1. When was the last time you asked for direct feedback from a superior?
 Why?